The ALICE experiment: a journey through QCD: Nuclear physics at the LHC: (anti)nuclei formation and hadron--hadron interactions

 \section{Nuclear physics at the LHC: (anti)nuclei formation and hadron--hadron interactions}

 {\subfix{commands.tex}}

 Besides being at the forefront in the study of the QGP evolution and its properties, in recent years the ALICE experiment has demonstrated to be uniquely sensitive to specific aspects of low-energy nuclear and hadronic physics.
 The matter--antimatter symmetry that governs hadron production at LHC collision energies allows for the study of production yields, and of the elastic and the inelastic interaction cross sections with the detector materials of light nuclei and antinuclei at the same time~\cite{Acharya:2020cee}.
 The production of (anti)deuteron, (anti)triton, (anti)\he, (anti)\hefour and even (anti)hypertriton (\hyp) nuclei have been studied in several collision systems~\mbox{\cite{Adam:2015vda,Acharya:2017fvb,ALICE:2017nuf,Acharya:2019rgc,ALICE:2019bnp,Acharya:2020sfy,ALICE:2015oer}}, providing a solid test for microscopic models of (anti)nucleus production and their inelastic interactions.
+Such capabilities position ALICE as a discovery machine for exotic nuclei.

 The residual strong interaction between hadron pairs, which is responsible for the stability of atomic nuclei, also acts among all hadrons produced in collisions at accelerators.
 To infer the properties of this residual strong interaction, the ALICE experiment has measured correlations in the momentum space among particle pairs with the femtoscopy technique~\mbox{\cite{Acharya:2018gyz,Acharya:2019ldv,Acharya:2019sms, ALICE:2019eol,Acharya:2019bsa,Acharya:2020oci,Acharya:2019kqn,Acharya:2020asf,ALICE:2021njx,Acharya:2021hwz,ALICE:2021cpv,ALICE:2021cyj}}.
 This method has been applied to several hadron--hadron pairs, including kaon--nucleon pairs, all ground states of hyperons, and to baryon--antibaryons pairs.
 In particular, the strong interaction has been quantified for several hadron pairs for which it was not previously measured~\cite{Acharya:2019ldv,Acharya:2019sms,Acharya:2019bsa,Acharya:2020oci,Acharya:2019kqn,Acharya:2020asf,ALICE:2021njx,Acharya:2021hwz,ALICE:2021cpv}.